 Health and Energy C-14 concentrations in water samples are in fair agreement.
-Figure 3.2.2 shows all six of the C-14 split data.
-Because the large range of concentrations in Figure 3.2.2 obscures the results at lower concentrations, the lower concentration data are shown in Figure 3.2.3.
-Four of the results are in good agreement, in that the Health and Energy error bars overlap; however, two of the results are in significant disagreement.
-Historically, C-14 results for water samples have been in poor agreement.
+Figure 3.2.2 shows all of the C-14 split data.
+Because the large range of concentrations in Figure 3.2.2 obscures the results at lower concentrations, the lower concentration data are shown in

+Figure 3.2.3.
+Three of the results are in good agreement, in that the Health and Energy error bars overlap; however, three of the results are in significant disagreement.